 Assessment of the National Groundwater Archive (NGA) database, which provides data on borehole and wellpoint positions, groundwater level, chemistry and yield, indicated that there are 16 boreholes wellpoint located within a 2-km search area of the site.
-The NGA sites are indicated on Map 7 and summarised in Table 4.
+The NGA site information was exported on 6 September 2024 and the sites are indicated on Map 7 and summarised in Table 4.